HBO Max: Return to HBO Max branding

 In February 2025, Max soft-launched a rebranding as part of its launch in Australia, changing its corporate colors from blue to monochrome; media outlets noted that this design (which uses silver or black-colored logos) closer-resembled the branding of HBO itself.
 The rebrand was launched globally on March 30, 2025.

 On May 14, 2025, during its upfronts, WBD announced plans to globally rename the service back to "HBO Max" later in the year.
 Zaslav explained that "the powerful growth we have seen in our global streaming service is built around the quality of our programming".
 CEO of HBO and Max Content Casey Bloys added that the HBO brand "clearly states our implicit promise to deliver content that is recognized as unique and, to steal a line we always said at HBO, worth paying for."
 On June 10, 2025, it was announced that HBO Max would expand its global rollout to 12 countries in Eastern Europe and Central Asia, where it would launch in July 2025.
-On July 8, 2025, it was reported that the rebranding back to HBO Max would begin to roll out on July 9, with Variety reporting that WBD executives wanted it to take effect before the announcement of the nominations for the 77th Primetime Emmy Awards.
+On July 8, 2025, it was reported that the rebranding back to "HBO Max" would begin to roll out on July 9, with Variety reporting that WBD executives wanted it to take effect before the announcement of the nominations for the 77th Primetime Emmy Awards.

+Proposed acquisition of Warner Bros.
+Discovery

+On December 5, 2025, Netflix announced that it would acquire Warner Bros.
+Discovery for $72 billion.
+The deal would include HBO Max alongside the main HBO network, the Warner Bros. film, game and television studios, DC Entertainment/DC Studios, while excluding Discovery+, CNN, as well as the company's linear television networks, which would be spun off into the Discovery Global company.
+Paramount Skydance (which hold several networks previously owned by Warner such as MTV, Nickelodeon, The Movie Channel, VH1 and Comedy Central; Paramount and Warner both own their respective stakes at The CW and Philo) would later launch a hostile takeover bid for the entirety of WBD three days later for an enterprise value of $108.4 billion.

+After receiving a contractual waiver from Netflix in February 2026, WBD reopened negotiations with Paramount Skydance.
+On February 26, 2026, WBD's board determined that Paramount Skydance's revised $110.9 billion offer constituted a superior proposal to the existing Netflix agreement.
+Netflix declined to match the offer and withdrew, allowing Paramount Skydance to proceed as the winning bidder.
+If the deal gets the regulatory approval and closes, Paramount Skydance plans to merge its streaming service Paramount+ with HBO Max into one combined service.

+On April 23, 2026, WBD's shareholders approved the sale to Paramount Skydance.

+The pre-trial press conference would be on February 24, 2027, as the Paramount & Warner Bros. trial was scheduled to take place from March 2 to March 19, 2027.